Even the most ancient texts ever found by archaeologists contained the literary genre of poetry.

 John Keats and Romantic Poetry

-His career was very short lived, having succumbed at the age of 25 from tuberculosis.
-Although his critics did not appreciate his poems during his brief life, he would later became famous for his works only after his death, eventually becoming known as one of the most beloved English poets of all time.
-He lived most of his short life in relative poverty under difficult financial duress, and his death in Italy, where he traveled in hopes of improving his condition, was laborious and painful.
+His career was very short-lived, having succumbed at the age of 25 to tuberculosis.
+Although his critics did not appreciate his poems during his brief life, he would later become famous for his works only after his death, eventually becoming known as one of the most beloved English poets of all time.
+He lived most of his short life under financial duress, and his death in Italy, where he travelled in hopes of improving his condition, was laborious and painful.

-At first Keats studied and trained to be a medical doctor studying extensively until he made the ultimate choice to switch to literature in his final year of studies, declaring he would die if he could not write.
-Literature being his true passion, he switched his studies despite his families trepidations since medicine would have been a more stable and lucrative profession.
-Although he wrote in the style of the Romantic movement, Keats became known for his sensual imagery, nature and melancholy.
+At first, Keats studied and trained to be a medical doctor, studying extensively until he made the ultimate choice to switch to literature in his final year of studies, declaring he would die if he could not write.
+Literature being his true passion, he pursued his true calling studies despite his families trepidations since medicine would have been a more stable and lucrative profession.
+Although he wrote in the style of the Romantic movement, Keats became known for the sensual imagery, nature and melancholy of his works.

-His highly studied and most famous piece of poetry, the "Ode to a Nightingale" is probably the most well known.
-His works would later become some of the most studied works in English Literature.
+His most renowned piece of poetry is "Ode to a Nightingale", which would later become one of the most studied works in English Literature.

 " Tis not through envy of thy happy lot,